 Homework is identified in the counseling session and is individualized.
 It usually involves small, concrete tasks the client can do help move towards their identified goals.

 Solution-Focused Brief Therapy (SFBT) has materials available in languages other than English:

-Chinese, Dutch, French, German, Hungarian, Japanese, Korean, Mandarin, Norwegian, Polish, Swedish
+Chinese, Dutch, French, German, Hungarian, Japanese, Korean, Mandarin, Norwegian, Polish, Spanish, Swedish

 For information on which materials are available in these languages, please check on the program's website or contact the program representative (contact information is listed at the bottom of this page).

 Resources Needed to Run Program